 - Add fresh sautéed veggies such as asparagus, zucchini, or grape tomatoes

 - You can leave out the sun dried tomatoes, roasted red peppers, or pesto without losing too much

-- Use whatever shape pasta you have on hand, or a gluten free pasta to keep it gluten free
+- Use whatever shape pasta you have on hand

 - Swap basil pesto for pistachio pesto, spinach pesto, or arugula pesto

 - Sun Dried Tomato and Broccoli Unstuffed Shells

 If you make this recipe be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!

 - 1/2 cup butter